eseakin/greenfield/README.md

-# Project Name
+# RadRadio

-Medium for Radio
+Podcasting made easy

 Radrad.io is an audio recording and listening service through which anyone can easily set up a live radio stream and broadcast to the world instantly.
 Users are able to live broadcast while also recording their streams for future listening.